mthl/guix-artwork/website/posts/further-reduced-binary-bootstrap.md

 title: Guix Further Reduces Bootstrap Seed to 25%
 date: 2020-06-15 12:00
 author: Jan (janneke) Nieuwenhuizen
-tags: Bootstrapping, Reproducible builds, Trust
+tags: Bootstrapping, Reproducible builds, Security
 ---
 We are delighted to announce that the second reduction by 50% of the Guix _bootstrap binaries_ has now been officially released!